carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 example, `Geometry.TwoDimensional` may be the library scope, while `Geometry.Shapes` may be the namespace scope.

-A **package** is also required for every file.
-This contributes a common element to both the library and namespace scope.
-A file may optionally append to the package to build the library scope, to separate compilation and dependencies of the file within its package.
-It may also optionally wrap code in one or more namespace scopes, to separate names.
+The `package` keyword is required for every file.
+It contributes a common name path to both the library and namespace scope.
+Additional scoping is optional, although a file may only contribute to a single library, even if its names are in multiple namespaces.

 For example, to set use `Geometry` as both the library scope and namespace scope, a file might contain: